sottenad/jService/README.md

+# Jservice.io is no longer running
+Sorry for the inconvenience.

 ## jService

 <p>The costs for running jservice have gone up to approx $200/yr.
 If you get value from this project, please consider pitching in a few dollars to keep it running</p>